fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 Using AWS is optional, and by default the broker will not use these services.
 If you'd like to use AWS, [follow these directions](AWS.md "set up Amazon Web Services") now.

-### Install RabbitMQ

-RabbitMQ is used to pass jobs to the validator, and requires Erlang to be installed before RabbitMQ.

-1. Install Erlang based on the [download instructions](https://www.erlang.org/downloads)
-2. Choose an installation guide based on your OS for [RabbitMQ](https://www.rabbitmq.com/download.html).
-Be sure to install Erlang before installing RabbitMQ.
-The default user and password is "guest"/"guest", if you change these you'll need to keep that information to be placed in the config files later in the process.

-Alternatively, a [Docker](https://www.docker.com/products/overview#/install_the_platform) setup is pretty straight forward:

-        $ docker run -d -p 5672:5672 rabbitmq:3

 ### Clone Broker Backend Code Repository

 Now we're ready to install the DATA Act broker itself.
 Before starting: